-We can’t wait for the Theatre to reopen, and plans are already underway for an exciting and engaging new programme of activity including workshops, community engagement activities, arts-based activities and events, as well as sharing the history and heritage of the Theatre with communities across the province.
+Plans are already underway for an exciting and engaging new programme of activity in 2022 including workshops, community engagement activities, arts-based activities and events, as well as sharing the history and heritage of the Theatre with communities across the province.

 Some of our previous Workshops

 The Grand Opera House Trust is committed to safeguarding the welfare of all children and young people participating in the Arts.

 The Grand Opera House is committed to engaging directly with wider community organisations delivering performing arts activities.
 The Theatre also works to create long-term partnerships, delivering community-based projects as well as Festivals and other events throughout the year.
 If your community group is interested in future partnerships with the Grand Opera House, please contact the Grand Opera House Creative Learning Manager on firstname.lastname@example.org or call 028 9024 0411.

 This innovative project provided Primary 7 children the opportunity to learn, explore and use their imagination to create their very own music from recycled material.